- Concerns at birth or during pregnancy

 Reviewing your child's progress at school

 At nursery/school, your child's progress should be reviewed regularly by the nursery/school and discussed with you and any other professionals involved with your child.
 If your child has an Individual Education Plan (IEP), this should be reviewed usually every term by your child's teacher to monitor what progress is being made and to set new targets for your child.
 You and your child should be fully involved and informed during the review process.
-If your child has a statement of SEN or EHC (Single) Plan, reviews will be held in the school every term and a formal review should take place at least once a year to discuss how your child's educational, health and social care needs are being met and whether any change to the level of support being provided is necessary.
+If your child has an EHC Plan, reviews will be held in the school every term and a formal review should take place at least once a year to discuss how your child's educational, health and social care needs are being met and whether any change to the level of support being provided is necessary.

 Who can help if your child isn't getting the right support at nursery or school